Parson Place Press LLC

 Type 0 pt (zero point) in both the Before: and After: boxes

-Select Single from the Line spacing: box
+Select "1.5 lines" from the Line spacing: box

 Make sure the At: box is blank